SeBassTian23/sebasstian23.github.io/src/text-blocks/heatmaps.md

 Since the jQuery plugin doesn't produce a vector-based graphic (SVG), I also created a small tool, that generates such graphics from data files with rich modification options and that doesn't require programming knowledge.

 <a href="/calendar-heatmap" class="btn btn-sm btn-outline-secondary" target="_blank"
-  rel="noreferrer">Create SVG Heatmap</a> <a href="https://www.npmjs.com/package/jquery-calendar-heatmap" class="btn btn-sm btn-outline-secondary external-link" target="_blank"
+  rel="noreferrer">Create SVG Heatmap</a> <a href="https://www.npmjs.com/package/jquery-calendar-heatmap" class="btn btn-sm btn-outline-secondary" target="_blank"
   rel="noreferrer">jQuery Plugin</a>